-Part of the management challenge when confronted with hyper-abundant native species is assessing whether or not the abundances observed occur within some natural range of variation.
-The cases of the pine mountain beetle and white-tailed deer illustrate that many factors both local and global may drive the proliferation of native species within a national park.
-Pink Salmon have returned to Indian River in large numbers every summer since time immemorial, but whether the density of spawning salmon observed recently is exceptional requires understanding both the general behavior of Pink Salmon in the region as well as the potential impact of direct influences such as hatchery releases.
-Taken together, we hope to provide context and clarity to park officials regarding the Pink Salmon population in the Indian River and the ability to maintain the healthy riverine ecosystem on which so many other resident species depend.
+Part of the management challenge when confronted with hyper-abundant native species is assessing whether the abundances observed occur within some natural range of variation.
+The cases of the pine mountain beetle and white-tailed deer indicate that both local and global factors may drive the proliferation of native species within a national park.
+Pink Salmon have returned to Indian River in large numbers every summer since, but whether the density of spawning salmon observed recently is exceptional requires understanding both the general behavior of Pink Salmon in the region as well as the potential impact of direct influences such as hatchery releases.
+The intent of this report is to provide context and clarity to park officials regarding the Pink Salmon population in the Indian River to help maintain the healthy riverine ecosystem on which so many other resident species depend.

 References